This article was written by Anke Viehweger from yasoon.

 You can use Outlook Email for Jira in different scenarios.

 Let’s take an example of working with external customers who don’t have access to your Jira system.
 As a project manager you get different kind of emails (bugs, feature requests, and so on) that need to be considered by your IT team.

 Integrating email with Jira helps you integrate these requests easily into your IT’s Jira system where they can then be processed.

-As a project manager, you see the current status of the issue and potential comments and can react on them through Outlook.
+As a project manager, you see the current status of the issue and potential comments and can react to them through Outlook.

 Another use case is based on your IT team working with Jira Service Desk as an internal support system.
 Say, for example, you get a request from a coworker (“Wi-Fi isn’t working”) via email.

 Of course, you could answer them to please add their request in the Jira Service Desk portal as the main way of communication.

 Maybe they will – maybe they won’t.
 Either way, it’s more work for you to educate them.

 Another way would be to connect Outlook and Jira to push the email as an issue into your Jira Service Desk queue yourself.
 You can even do this on behalf of the user, so he or she will get updates from Jira Service Desk (which automates the education process).

 If you do work in an internal IT department, the next app might also be interesting for you.